Manhattan Municipal Building: Structural features

 The Municipal Building's frame had 26,000 ST of steel, which required 20 derricks to erect.
-The superstructure weighed a total of 180,000 ST. The above-ground walls, and half of the beams in the superstructure, were carried by steel-plate girders at the first floor.
+The superstructure weighed a total of 180,000 ST. The above-ground walls, and half of the beams in the superstructure, were carried by steel-plate girders at the first floor, spanning the subway station.
 The girders were connected to other steel beams, which distributed the building's entire weight to the caissons.
 Each of the first-floor girders were about 10 ft deep and grouped in sets of two or three.
-The Municipal Building's largest girders, supporting the Chambers Street arch, were 36 ft long and up to 11 ft deep.
+The Municipal Building's largest girders, supporting the Chambers Street arch, were 36 ft long and up to 11 ft deep; these girders weighed as much as 50 ST. Above the girders and caissons are 167 columns that rise through the upper stories.
+The largest column in the superstructure measured 34 ft long and weighed 34 ST.

 Interior

-The floors were arranged so that the elevator banks and stairs were on the eastern side of the building, while the offices were concentrated along the western side and on the north and south wings.
+Except for the fourth story, all of the upper floors were devoted to offices.
+The elevator banks and stairs were on the eastern side of the building, while the offices were concentrated along the western side and on the north and south wings.
 There were four staircase shafts that extended the height of the building.
 In addition, 33 elevators were provided in the initial construction, though this number was later expanded to 37.
-Of the original elevators, 32 were accessible from the lobby.
+Of the original elevators, 32 were accessible from the lobby; they were grouped in two banks of 16 cabs each.
 Most of the elevators from the lobby traveled only to the 25th story, where a separate elevator connected the 25th through 37th floors.
 During the 1934 elevator replacements, eight of the elevator shafts were shortened to make way for office space.

-Because the basement is mostly taken up by the subway station, the mechanical equipment is located on the fourth floor.
-The elevators were controlled by a dispatching room on the 26th floor.
+Because the basement is mostly taken up by the subway station, most of the mechanical equipment is located on the fourth floor.
+As such, the fourth floor has a much lower ceiling than the other stories.
+The basement contains some space for boilers, while the elevators are controlled by a dispatching room on the 26th floor.
+There are also four emergency-exit staircases.